From Kubo to Townhomes: The Evolution of Filipino Homes Over the Last 100 Years

 As you might have guessed, bungalows were introduced by the American regime.
 Today, it continues to be one of the most common types of house in the Philippines.
 Bungalows are one-story homes with a low-pitched roof and a horizontal shape.
 Roofs are typically made of galvanized iron, although a combination of clay and iron are common as well.
 Due to the constricted interior, bungalows make up for the lack of space with a yard, garden, and covered carport.

-In a study conducted by Trans-Phil Land Corporation, there is a growing number of Filipinos viewing townhomes as a better investment for their growing families.
+Trans-Phil Land Corporation conducted a study wherein they revealed that there is a growing number of Filipinos viewing townhomes as a better investment for their growing families.
 Around 80 percent of the respondents interested in investing in townhouses were 35 to 45 years old.
 This sudden rise marked yet another big chapter in the evolution of Filipino homes.

 Townhouses are a great alternative for Filipinos who are looking for something more spacious than a condo unit.
 Because of its small size, it makes for a more economical option than purchasing a typical house.
 A majority of those who can benefit from the cost and convenience of townhomes are OFWs and middle-income families.